larryhastings/big/README.md

 You may not specify backslash (`'\\'`) as an open delimiter.

-Multiple Delimiters may use the same close delimiter string.
+Multiple `Delimiter` objects specified in `delimiters` may use the same close delimiter string.

-split_delimiters doesn't complain if the string ends with unterminated delimiters.
+`split_delimiters` doesn't react if the string ends with unterminated delimiters.

 See the `Delimiter` object for how delimiters are defined, and how